Gaussian Set Surface Reconstruction through Per-Gaussian Optimization: Related Work

 \subsection{Scene Editing}

 3D Gaussian Splatting offers photorealistic rendering and holds great promise for applications in XR, content creation, and digital twins.
 However, its ellipsoidal representation lacks geometric consistency with real-world surfaces, making intuitive and semantically meaningful scene editing difficult compared to mesh-based approaches.
 Recent methods such as GaussianEditor~\cite{chen2024gaussianeditor}, Gaussian Grouping~\cite{gs_grouping}, Point'n Move~\cite{point_n_move}, and Feng et al.~\cite{feng2024newsplitalgorithm3d} explore 3DGS editing through semantic prompts, mask-based grouping, or improved Gaussian splitting, but are largely limited to basic object-level operations such as removal, rotation, and translation.
 In parallel, some efforts have explored scene editing in NeRF-based representations~\cite{wang2023seal, huang2024seald, yuan2022nerf, haque2023instruct}, addressing similar challenges of geometry-awareness and user interaction.
 While promising, these approaches still face limitations due to implicit nature of NeRF and the lack of controllable structure.
-In this work, we aim to align the generated 3D Gaussians as closely as possible with the physical surfaces, thereby enhancing geometric consistency and enabling more reliable and flexible editing in 3DGS representations.
+In this work, we aim to align the generated 3D Gaussians as closely as possible with the physical surfaces, thereby enabling more reliable and flexible editing using existing point-based manipulation techniques.